“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 From electric vehicles to Raspberry Pi®, ultrasound machines to manufacturing robots, and washing machines to wind farms; every single day, electrical and electronics engineering enhances our lives enormously.
-Our IET-accredited Electrical and Electronics Engineering degree aims to educate the engineers who will lead the next phase of the digital revolution.
+Our IET-accredited BEng (Hons) Electrical and Electronics Engineering degree aims to educate the engineers who will lead the next phase of the digital revolution.

 Mode of Study:

 Advances in electrical and electronics engineering underpin the digital revolution that started in the 1950s and continues to the present day.
 The University of Bolton’s BEng (Hons) Electrical and Electronics Engineering is designed to prepare you for a career in this world-changing industry.
 We want to help you gain the essential knowledge and skills needed to understand, use, enhance and design electrical- and electronics-based technology.